Major Major Major Major: In the novel

 Heller echoes the eponymous character in Edwin Arlington Robinson's 1910 poem "Miniver Cheevy" in his initial description of Maj.
 Major as "born too late and too mediocre".
 The character is further described as having "three strikes against him from the beginning - his mother, his father, and Henry Fonda, to whom he bore a sickly resemblance almost from the moment of his birth.
 Long before he even suspected who Henry Fonda was, he found himself the subject of unflattering comparisons everywhere he went.
 Total strangers saw fit to deprecate him, with the result that he was stricken early with a guilty fear of people and an obsequious impulse to apologize to society for the fact that he was not Henry Fonda."
 After his promotion to squadron commander by Colonel Cathcart, "People who had hardly noticed his resemblance to Henry Fonda before now never ceased discussing it, and there were even those who hinted sinisterly that Major Major had been elevated to squadron commander because he resembled Henry Fonda.
 Captain Black, who had aspired to the position himself, maintained that Major Major really was Henry Fonda "but was too chickenshit to admit it."

 Inspiration

-Working from the basis of a resemblance to Henry Fonda, and from the thesis that people in the novel were, contrary to Heller's claims, heavily inspired by people and events from his own wartime experiences, Daniel Setzer deduces that the real-world inspiration for the character of Maj.
+Working from the basis of a resemblance to Henry Fonda, and from the thesis that people in the novel were (despite Heller's claims to the contrary) heavily inspired by people and events from Heller's own wartime experiences, historical researcher Daniel Setzer has proposed that the real-world inspiration for the character of Maj.
 Major was Randall C. Casada, who was Heller's squadron commander when he was stationed on Corsica.

 Whether intentionally or not, Maj.
 Major's wartime career resembles Henry Fonda's own, in that Fonda, after transferring to service HQ in New York City, was abruptly promoted to Lieutenant Junior Grade in a style similar to that of Maj.
 Major's promotion.